pmagdon/cloud_detection/docs/source/results.rst

 This causes that the blue test identifies a high reflectance increase in this area.
 The low values in the previous image are due to the presence of a cloud.
 The cloudy pixels have high reflectance values, but the rest of the pixel values are lower than usual for this surface.
-We can recognise that the shape of the cloud mask in figure 3 corresponds to the part of the image in figure 4 that is cloud free.
+We can recognise that the shape of the cloud mask in figure 3 corresponds to the part of the image in figure 4 that is cloud-free.

 .. figure::  _static/figures/imp_fig4_forest1.PNG
    :width: 45%